 4. Adventure Breaks the Illusion of Being in Control

 Adventure frees the mind from the illusion of control.
-In the movie The Matrix, Morpheus says to Neo, “You’re living in a dream world, Neo.”
+In The Matrix, Morpheus tells Neo, “You’re living in a dream world, Neo.”
 We all are.
 Like many of us, I drive from place to place during the week, meet with clients, manage projects, and experience a level of success in my career.
 I feel confident.
 I make things happen.
 I am the master of my own destiny.
 I have the perception that I am in control.
 But this is only in my imagination.

-In my adventure world, In the summer of 2020, I was in the worst lightning storm of my life and I had no such illusions about being in control.
+In my adventure world, In the summer of 2020, I was in the worst lightning storm of my life, and I had no such illusions about being in control.
 In that place, I can make good or bad decisions, but I am not in control of the outcomes.
 I am a tiny person in a giant landscape.
 In a way, my life means nothing here.
 If I die by lightning, rockfall, or drown in a fast-moving current, the wilderness doesn’t care.
 Adventure is, by nature, uncertain.
 Life is, by nature, uncertain.
 I am never really in control of anything.
 And I think we’d all do well to carry this mindset into our relationships and our careers.